thesadru/disnake/docs/migrating.rst

 Event Changes
 --------------

-A lot of events have gone through some changes.
+A lot of events have gone throgh some changes.

 Many events with ``server`` in the name were changed to use ``guild`` instead.